Azizi-A/week4-BCLN-project/README.md

 Jennifer - User/design </br>
 Amber - Facilitator

+# Installing the dependencies
+After downloading the repo run npm install in your termninal to install all the necessary dependencies.

+## Tools used :wrench:
+- Figma
+- crazy 8s methodology
+- pen and paper
+- html, css and vanilla javascript

 # Points to keep in mind from our previous SGCs
 - Make co-authored commits
 - Switch pairs every hour